seyhajin/monkey2/modules/monkey/docs/language/enums.md

 ### Enums

-`Enum` is a data type containing a set of integer constants.
+`Enum` is a data type containing a set of UInt constants.

-By default the members will receive integer values starting from zero and incemented by one for each new member.
+By default the members will receive  values starting from zero and incemented by one for each new member.
 You can assign a chosen value to each member when declaring them.

 ```
 Enum myBasicEnum